learn-to-race/challenge/challenge.md

 #### Observation Space

-We do not restrict the usage of segmentation cameras nor the placement of cameras, including off-vehicle, during training.
-During evaluation, agents will only have access to RGB images from cameras placed on the front, right, and left of the vehicle as well as pose information.
+* We do not restrict the usage of pose information or segmentation cameras or the placement of cameras, including off-vehicle, during training.
+* During evaluation, agents will only have access to RGB images from cameras placed on the front, right, and left of the vehicle as well as vehicle speed.

 ```python
 observation =